By Eric Tymoigne

 There are many different ways to classify assets and liabilities.
 For our purpose, a balance sheet can be detailed a bit more as follows:

-Financial assets are claims on other economic units and real assets may be reduced to physical things (cars, buildings, machines, pens, desks, inventories, etc.).
-Demand liabilities are liabilities that are due at the request of the creditors (e.g., cash can be withdrawn from a bank account at will and at any time by the account holder), contingent liabilities are due when a specific event occurs (e.g., life insurance payments to a widow), dated liabilities are due at specific periods of time (e.g., mortgages interest and principal payment are due every month).
+Financial assets are claims on other economic units and real assets may be reduced to physical things (cars, buildings, machines, pens, desks, inventories, etc.) but may also include intangible things (e.g., goodwill).
+Demand liabilities are liabilities that are due at the request of creditors (e.g., cash can be withdrawn from bank accounts at will by account holders), contingent liabilities are due when a specific event occurs (e.g., life insurance payments to a widow), dated liabilities are due at specific periods of time (e.g., interest and principal mortgage payments are due every month).

 Balance sheets can be constructed for any economic unit.
 That unit can be a person, a firm, a sector of the economy, a country, anybody or anything with assets and liabilities.
-Below is the balance sheet of the households sector (and non-profit organizations) in the United States (from the Financial Accounts of the United States).
+Table 1 is the balance sheet of U.S. households (and non-profit organizations) in the United States.
 In the third quarter of 2015, U.S. households owned $99.6 trillion worth of assets and owed $14.4 trillion worth of liabilities, making net worth equal to $85.2 trillion (99.6 – 14.4).
 Households held $30.6 trillion of real assets, $68.9 trillion of financial assets.
-Their two main liabilities were home mortgages ($9.5 trillion) and consumer credit, i.e. credit cards, auto loans, student loans, etc. ($3.5 trillion).
+Their two main liabilities were home mortgages ($9.5 trillion) and consumer credit, i.e. credit cards, student debts, etc. ($3.5 trillion).

 Balance sheet rules

-A balance sheet follows double-entry accounting rules.
-As such A BALANCE SHEET MUST ALWAYS BALANCE, that is to say the following must always be true:
+A balance sheet follows double-entry accounting rules so A BALANCE SHEET MUST ALWAYS BALANCE, that is, the following must always be true: